 Step 3 and 4 involves folding the protruded sides and sealing it with water.
 You can skip this entirely if you're using round wrappers or if you don't mind the flappy edges.

 Wrapper for Shumai

 The wrapper for siomai is called WONTON or DUMPLING wrapper/skins.
 They are thin and soft yet are able to hold up steam from boiling water.
 You can buy this in the chiller section of most Asian grocery stores.

-These wrappers usually come in yellow or white color and are either square or round.
-The round ones are the best wrapper for shumai.
-However, in this recipe, I used the square ones because the size is just right for shumai–about 3 ¼ inches or 8cm.
+In this recipe, I used the square ones.
+The size is just right for shumai–about 3 ¼ inches or 8cm.
 The round wrappers I found were too big and didn't want to bother trimming them down.

 Step 4: Steam the Shumai

 Place the dumplings directly into the steamer with a small gap in between.
 Top with finely grated carrots for a pop of color.

 Steam for 8 minutes over high heat with lid on.
 And it's done!

 Sauce for Shumai

 Shumai is enjoyed in many different ways all around the world.
 Some eat it plain while others love having it with some sort of dipping sauce.

 I grew up eating siomai with soy sauce, calamansi, and chili oil.
 It's the only way I knew how to eat the dumpling back then.
 But that all changed when I came to live here in Singapore and started traveling around Asia.

 Here are the sauces I enjoy eating with shumai.
 You'll probably notice a common component and that is the presence of acidity.